Last Updated on February 24, 2026

 A Top Place for All Americans: National Civil Rights Museum

-For many, this is the most important museum in Memphis.
-It is in the Lorraine Motel, the place of Martin Luther King Jr.’s assassination and is an incredibly poignant place.
+FFor many, this is the most important museum in Memphis.
+It is the Lorraine Motel, the site of Martin Luther King Jr.’s assassination, and it is an incredibly poignant place.

 National Civil Rights Museum